TeslaRC/Onboard-Controller/README.md

 2. Transfer the `steering/script.py` script to your Jetson Nano/Raspberry Pi or other compatible board.

-3. Modify the IP address and port in the `start.sh` script to match your configuration.
+3. Modify the IP address and port in the `script.py` script to match your configuration.

 4. Use the following command to make the `start.sh` script executable: `chmod +x start.sh`